 With colleagues Jessica Pfaffendorf and Andrew P. Davis, I leveraged Structural Topic Models (STM) to explore the underlying themes of a novel dataset of mass shooter manifestos.
 Contrary to popular media narratives that frame mass shootings as a consequence of individual circumstances, this article finds a set of distinctly social logics that motivate these acts.
 These logics largely center on a preoccupation with responding to feelings of exclusion, threats to racial status, and challenges to masculininity.
 This finding supports and extends social psychological explanations of mass shooter violence.
 It also offers new evidence for the utility of topic modeling as a confirmatory approach that is useful for augmenting qualitative studies.
 This research was published in Sociological Inquiry.

 Frameworks of Value Among Cryptocurrency Adopters

-Another line of research have pursued is exploring the boundaries between symbolic and non-symbolic value systems among adopters of cryptocurrencies.
-I began this project in 2015-2016 by collecting semi-structured interviews with early adopters of the popular cryptocurrency Bitcoin in order to understand how both traditional economic value and symbolic values are tethered in alternative money systems.
-Through this I have demonstrated how unique schemas emerge out of this community to produce extra-institutional logics of alternative money use.
+A previous line of research I pursued explored the boundaries between symbolic and non-symbolic value systems among adopters of cryptocurrencies.
+I began this project in 2015-2016 by collecting semi-structured interviews with early adopters of the popular cryptocurrency Bitcoin in order to understand how traditional economic value and symbolic values are tethered in an alternative money system that is not sanctioned by any government.
+I demonstrated how unique value schemas or “extra-institutional logics” emerged out of this community that supported Bitcoin during a market downturn despite being predicated on dissimilar visions about the future of the system.
 This research is published in Social Currents.
 Additionally, this project has revealed that embedding into alternative money systems follows a patterned and reflexive process.
 This research is forthcoming in Sociological Focus.